 page.
 All of these meetings are attended by a wide range of people, and the morning services at Cragg Hill, Connect and Headingley include a full children’s programme.
 Meetings last about 90 minutes and refreshments are usually served at the end.

 The majority of people find it helpful to belong to smaller Home or Cell Groups

 which meet midweek across the city and many also develop strong friendship links through becoming involved in one of our mission projects.

 Pastoral support for each other mainly comes through the Home Groups.
-The church is led by a Ministry Team and Eldership and is devolved into five congregations known as Mission Communities, each with its own leadership team and particular mission strategy.
+The church is led by a Ministry Team and Eldership and is devolved into five congregations known as Gatherings, each with its own leadership team and particular mission strategy.

 Deacons look after the fabric and finances of the church.
 Like all Baptist churches, ultimate responsibility for the life of the church lies with the church members who meet together formally at regular intervals to discern the mind of Christ.
 Financial support for our work comes from within through church members and regular attendees.
 If you want to know more about regular giving please contact us

 via the link on this website and one of us will get back to you with details of how you can contribute.

 The church’s history goes back to 1779 when sixteen ‘hardy souls’ were baptised in the River Aire and formed the first Baptist Church in Leeds.
 From this beginning, the church grew and in 1825 a new building in South Parade near the centre of the city was built.
 Over the years it planted other churches with the parent church moving to its present site in Headingley in 1909.

 In 1993 a new mission community was formed in Adel.
 Cragg Hill Baptist Church was received as a mission community of the whole church a couple of years later.
 A fourth mission community, now called “Connect” and meeting in Bramley, was started in September 2002.